April 14, 2021

 JUNE 1 – Team Orientation: a mandatory virtual session for team members to learn more about project details and receive trauma-informed design training

-JUNE 13 – Sugar Hill Team Cornhole: some light-hearted competition with the other teams + a major project fundraiser, save the date!
+JUNE 13 – IDCFC Cornhole Tournament: some light-hearted competition with the other teams + a major project fundraiser, sign up to play or sponsor!

 JUNE-JULY 30 – Team fundraising, design work & order placements